FRUITS, VEGETABLES AND NUTS / fruity · fresh · sweet

 In real apples, the volatile profile is dominated by esters (hexyl acetate, butyl acetate, 2-methylbutyl acetate), with smaller contributions from aldehydes (hexanal for green-grassy, trans-2-hexenal for leaf-like freshness) and alcohols.
 The total volatile composition varies enormously between cultivars — a Fuji apple smells quite different from a Cox Pippin, and perfumers can target specific apple characters by adjusting their ester ratios.

 In fragrance composition, apple appears primarily as a top note in fruity-floral, fresh, and green-fruity structures.
 It provides an immediate burst of clean, accessible freshness.
-The green apple facet (ethyl-2-methylbutyrate, Verdox) reads as modern and youthful; the red/cider apple facet (damascone, damascenone) is warmer and more mature.
+The green apple quality (ethyl-2-methylbutyrate, Verdox) reads as modern and youthful; the red/cider apple quality (damascone, damascenone) is warmer and more mature.

 More than 70% of the volatile aroma compounds in apples are esters — acetate esters in particular.
 Hexyl acetate alone can constitute 20-30% of a ripe apple's headspace volatiles.
 This ester dominance is why apple, pear, and banana aromas overlap in perfumery — all three fruits rely heavily on the same family of short-chain acetate esters, differing mainly in proportions.